Travels through box-ironbark and yellow gum woodland, along with farmland.

 In 2015, the extension from Axedale to Heathcote was opened, resulting in a good quality path of 50 km from Bendigo to Heathcote.

 There are two alternative return routes.
-One is along forest tracks through box-ironbark woodland, then a main road and the One Tree Hill Regional Park.
+One is along forest tracks through box-ironbark woodland, a main road and the One Tree Hill Regional Park.
 The second is via Sugarloar Rd, Wellsford State Forest, Pratts Park Rd.

 North Bendigo to Axedale (23km)

 From Lake Weeroona, follow the Bendigo Creek Trail north to a 'T' intersection and turn right to begin the O'Keefe Rail Trail.
 Cross the Midland Highway with care and go through the brick-lined culvert under the Bendigo–Echuca railway line.

 The Bendigo Bushland Trail crosses the rail trail at Markovitch Lane.

 At the 4km point a trail branches to the north (to the former Department of Defence ammunition storage facility, 'Rangelea' siding), so follow signs for the main trail.

 Take care crossing the McIvor Hwy next to the Baptist Church at Junortoun.